ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 subgraphs, and in-process Caliban APIs into a scoped `GatewayRuntime`.
 The runtime is a `GraphQLInterpreter`, so it can be passed directly to `QuickAdapter` or any other Caliban HTTP integration.

+The HTTP adapter remains part of the public transport contract. `QuickAdapter` quality-negotiates response media types and returns `405`, `406`, `413`, or `415` at its stricter GraphQL-over-HTTP boundary.
+Tapir-based integrations retain their legacy behavior, including `400` for mutations over GET and JSON fallback when no GraphQL-specific response encoding is selected.

 ## Dependencies and construction

 ```scala